Spi051997/Assignment-eqip9/README.md

 To set up the "User" database, follow these steps:

-1. Install a relational database management system (e.g., MySQL, PostgreSQL).
+1. Install a relational database management system (MySQL).
 2. Create a new database named "User".
 3. Execute the following SQL statement to create the "users" table: